Introduction -contractor Self Assessment tax return guide

 Once you register, you will receive a Unique Taxpayer Reference (UTR).
 The reference is two sets of five digits.
 Please make sure that you keep this in a safe place.

 In the future, HMRC will send you a notice to complete a HMRC tax return through the post each year.
 You usually receive this in April or May, just after the tax year-end on 5 April.
 If you do not receive this notice but are under the SA system or should be under the SA system, you still need to complete your tax return.

 Register to file your HMRC SA tax return form online

-It is key to note with this Self-Assessment tax guide that most taxpayers file their SA tax returns online via the HMRC website.
-If you plan to do this yourself, you must register for an online Personal Tax (Self-Assessment) account with HMRC.
+It is key to note with this Self Assessment tax guide that most taxpayers file their SA tax returns online via the HMRC website.
+If you plan complete SA yourself, you must register for an online Personal Tax (Self Assessment) account with HMRC.
 When registering, you must provide your email address and choose a password.

 As part of this process, HMRC will send you an activation code through the post.
 This code will go to your home address and will typically arrive within seven working days.
 You must activate your account online with HMRC when you receive this.
 After you have done this, you can then file your return online.

 A paper tax return can also be completed and posted to HMRC, although, as mentioned earlier, most file their tax return online nowadays.